Complaints about health and social services

 If you are dissatisfied with the service or treatment given to you, take the issue up first with the person who gave the treatment or made the decision, or their supervisor.
 It may be possible to resolve the matter through discussion.
 The party responsible for the operations is obliged to remedy any deficiencies.
 In addition, there may be some misunderstandings related to the situations that have caused dissatisfaction, and these can be cleared most rapidly through discussion.

 When social services staff report a shortcoming or a threat of a shortcoming they have detected to their supervisors, the supervisor is obliged to react to the report without delay.
-The supervisor shall report the matter to the party arranging the service, which in the case of private service providers is the local authority.
+The supervisor shall report the matter to the party arranging the service, which in the case of private service providers is the wellbeing services county.
 If the supervisor fails to react to the shortcoming or take action to remedy it, the staff should report the matter to the Regional State Administrative Agency.

 If you are dissatisfied with the way you were treated or the quality of service, you may file a written objection about the matter directly with the service unit.
 The service unit may be a day care centre, health centre, health clinic, social welfare office, nursing home, etc. This will bring the shortcoming immediately to the attention of the person in charge, and it can be addressed promptly.
 They must provide a written response to your objection within about four weeks.

 You may file the objection using the service unit’s own form or as a freeform document.
 If you write a freeform document, enter ‘Objection’ as the heading.
-Send the objection directly to the director of the service unit or to the person responsible for the branch in question at the local authority.
+Send the objection directly to the director of the service unit or to the person responsible for the branch in question at the wellbeing services county.

 You may file an objection on behalf of a family member if they are unable to do so themselves.